Spondulix: Etymology

-There are two possible origins of the word.
+There are two views on the origin of the word.

 Latin

 Possibly derived from the Latin verb spondēre, meaning "to promise".
-Bank notes in England and elsewhere in the 19th century stated "I promise to pay the bearer ...." (the equivalent of the value of the note).
+Bank notes in England and elsewhere in the 19th century stated "I promise to pay the bearer ..." (the equivalent of the value of the note).
 Bank notes today continue with this promise.

 Greek

 Possibly derived from the Greek word spondulox, a type of seashell of the genus Spondylus.

-The Spondylus shell was used as Neolithic jewelry and also as an early form of currency.
+The Spondylus shell was used as Neolithic jewellery and also as an early form of currency.